APMP ANZ 2026 Awards

 How are nominations judged?

 Nominations are scored out of 50: 10 points per question, plus overall scoring for evidence and quality.
-Judging is completed by an international panel from non-affiliated APMP Chapters to keep the process fair and unbiased.
+Judging is conducted by an international panel from non-affiliated APMP Chapters to ensure the process is fair and unbiased.

 Do I need to be an APMP member?